Snowboarding is undoubtedly the best way to experience the winter season.

 - Check the lenses are the right tint for the conditions you’ll be riding in.

 Some people think they don’t need goggles while snowboarding.
-They happily pack their favorite pair of sunglasses.

 These people must be stopped!